mtumae/smilestudio/articles/whitening.md

 If you have discoloured teeth visit Smile Studio, where our dentists will identify the cause of discolouration, and determine the best treatment plan for you.

-Does it work?
+**Does it work?**

 Tooth whitening can be an excellent way to improve the overall appearance of your teeth and smile.
 Once the procedure is complete you should follow the below tips to ensure your teeth and smile remain your chosen shade of white:

-1. Brush your teeth twice a day;
+- Brush your teeth twice a day

-2. Reduce your intake of teeth staining food and drinks;
+    - Reduce your intake of teeth staining food and drinks

-3. Visit your dentist at least once every six months, or as often as she/he recommends.
+    - Visit your dentist at least once every six months, or as often as she/he recommends.

-Is the treatment “guaranteed” for a period of time?
+**Is the treatment “guaranteed” for a period of time?**

 Whitened teeth can remain the same shade for up to 3 years, but this varies from person to person.
 Smoking, drinking a lot of red wine, tea and coffee can stain your teeth and reduce the white effect.